-THEA 301-302HISTORY OF THE THEATRE I, II (3, 3)

-A history of performance and production in the great theatre epochs.
+THEA 301-302 HISTORY OF THE THEATRE I, II (3, 3) A history of performance and production in the great theatre epochs.

-THEA 311DIRECTING (3) Prerequisite: THEA 232 or consent of instructor.
+THEA 311 DIRECTING (3) Prerequisite: THEA 232 and consent of instructor.
 This study of the director's function in staging and producing plays for schools, churches, and community organizations includes script interpretation and analysis, production organization, composition, and communication with actors.
 The final project involves the direction of a one-act play, from casting through rehearsals and performance.

-THEA 315ADVANCED ACTING (3) Prerequisite: THEA 232 or consent of instructor.
+THEA 315 ADVANCED ACTING (3) Prerequisite: THEA 232.
 This course is a continuation of THEA 232 and includes a study of advanced performance techniques and theatrical career preparation.